privacyint/website-guides/guide-steps/en/guide-password-manager.md

 - **Audited security practices**: Choose a password manager that undergoes regular security audits and is transparent about its practices.
 This provides a layer of assurance, as independent security assessments or audits offer external validation of the password manager's commitment to maintaining a high standard of security and privacy.
 Regular audits help ensure that the password manager is adhering to best practices and that potential vulnerabilities are promptly identified and addressed.
 Security audits provide an extra guarantee that the password manager prioritizes the security of your sensitive information.

-- **Zero-Knowledge architecture**: Prioritize password managers that employ a zero-knowledge or zero-access architecture.
+- **Zero-Knowledge architecture**: Prioritize password managers that employ a zero-knowledge or [zero-access architecture](1).
 This means that even the service provider cannot access your stored data or master password.
 This ensures an extra layer of security, especially relevant for individuals who may face targeted surveillance or persecution.
 If a provider of such a service is hacked or faces external pressures to disclose your data, the stored information remains unintelligible to whoever gains access, ensuring your passwords remain secure.

 The following are examples of mainstream password managers:

 - [Keepass](3) is an open-source, ad-, tracker-, and cloud-free password manager.
-It stores your passwords in a local, encrypted vault, and allows to you generate .
+It stores your passwords in a local, encrypted vault, and allows you to generate secure passwords that you can customize according to the password requirements.
 It has been [audited by the EU-Free and Open Source Software Auditing Community](2), and has a proven track record of being safe and protecting your security.
 There are several clients you can use to interact with a Keepass vault.
 [KepassXC](https://keepassxc.org/) is a cross-platform client for desktop and mobile, that enables you to interact with your vault.
-It provides a browser extension to automatically fill login forms, save credentials when you creaate an online account, and provide you with random, unique, secure suggestions for passwords.
+It provides a browser extension to automatically fill login forms, save credentials when you create an online account, and provide you with random, unique, secure suggestions for passwords.
 On mobile devices, it integrates with your keyboard to provide credentials are an option, just like auto-complete.
+If an account of yours uses Time-Based One Time Passwords (TOTP) as a form of two-factor authentication, you can set up KeepassXC to generate these for you.

 ![Keepass awards as displayed in their website](../../images/Password-Manager/keepass-awards.png?raw=true)